ErOnkarMarathe/NMTFD-1/Blasius Equation/readme.md

 - At \(x = 0\): \(u = 1\) except at the wall, where \(u = 0\)

 ## Parameters
-All numerical and physical parameters (Reynolds number, domain size, grid spacing) can be set at the top of the script for easy adjustment.
+All numerical and physical parameters (domain size, grid spacing) can be set at the top of the script for easy adjustment.

 ---